iamMAHAM/iamMAHAM/README.md

 - 👋 Hi, I’m @iamMAHAM
 - 👀 I’m interested in Coding , hacking and art
-- 🌱 I’m currently learning Software engeenering
+- 🌱 I’m currently learning Software engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...